AvantikaSanyal/cryptonite_taskphase_avantika/picoctf/BinaryExp/formatstring0.md

   2. https://owasp.org/www-community/attacks/Format_string_attack

 ## Errors Made
-Honestly, the options that I had to enter I jusy did hit and trial there.
+Honestly, the options that I had to enter I just did hit and trial there.
 I entered a variety of combinations before I got the right one.